“If you read good books, when you write, good books will come out of you” – Natalie Goldberg.

 At St. Margaret’s, we aim to provide all children with advanced English skills to successfully equip them for life; we foster a positive attitude towards all aspects of English in order to engage and stimulate children.
 We believe immersing children within texts, which are linked to their termly topic, creates significantly better writing opportunities due to the cross-curricular layering of learning.
 Within the teaching of English there are five domains: writing, reading, grammar, punctuation and spelling.

-Using CLPE’s Power of Reading, we have noticed our children are more engaged than ever before with reading and their love for it.
+Since ensuring our termly text links to our topic and by planning more creatively, we have noticed our children are more engaged than ever before with reading and their love for it.
 This has, hand in hand, developed not only their reading skills but their understanding.
-We also use VIPERS which are key skills taught to our children to help decode and infer the text.
+We also use VIPERS (vocabulary, inference, prediction, explaining, retrieve, summarise and sequence) which are key skills taught to our children to help find the deeper meaning of a passage.
 We are passionate about shared reading and as adults, we read to the children daily.
 We also give the children time to read within daily 'DEAR' time (drop everything and read) which has proved very successful to enhance a love for reading.

 Author Visits and Book Day

 Throughout the school year, we hold events to help introduce children to a wide range of authors and writing styles; these days consist of fun activities to help foster a love and enjoyment of reading.
 We also try and invite authors to come in to our school as much as possible.
-Previously, we had Jack Trelawny join us for an afternoon.
-He kindly delivered an enthusiastic workshop to the whole school allowing for opportunities for children to have conversations with him to ask questions and get their books signed.
+Previously, we had Jack Trelawny join us for an afternoon and participated in a virtual workshop run by Luke Temple.
+They both kindly delivered enthusiastic workshops available to the whole school allowing for opportunities for children to ask questions and get their books signed.

 Our School Library

 In the words of our pupils, the school library is an "exciting" and also "relaxing" place to be!
-We ensure our library is up-to-date with current choices and endeavour to restock literature yearly.
+We ensure our library is up-to-date with current choices and endevour to restock literature yearly.
 This includes class libraries also.
-The library is open at lunchtimes for children to leisurely peruse the shelves and for them to lose themselves in a book upon the supervision of Year 6 librarians.
+The library is open at lunchtimes for book clubs and for children to browse texts which they are unable to find within their class library.

 We have a close relationship with Rainham Library and have previously organised weekly year group visits.
-This gives a cohort of children are able to visit the library on a regular basis giving them the opportunity to select, sign out and change books of their choice independently.
+This gave a cohort of children the ability to visit the library on a regular basis and allowing them the opportunity to select, sign out and change books of their choice independently.
 The education team at Medway also deliver schools assemblies three times a year.

 At St. Margaret's, we encourage pupils to use ambitious vocabulary.
 We foster independence so in each classroom there are a selection of dictionaries (paired with thesauruses) and children are allowed to use online spell checkers so they feel confident when using new vocabulary.
 Spelling homework is set weekly using 'Emile Education' where tasks are based upon each each year groups age related expectations.